Master asset management after discovering and collecting them

 The criticality level will not affect the organization’s Hackability Score calculation.

-1 - Tick the checkboxes on the left side of the page.
+1 - Select the checkboxes on the left side of the page.
 You can select all assets displayed on the page by ticking the first checkbox.

 2 - Once selected, several action buttons will appear on the top of the table.
 Click the Edit Criticality button.
 An Edit Criticality drawer will appear.